yashu2003/tic-tac-toe/README.md

 # tic-tac-toe
-this is a tic tac toe game beginner version .
+this is a tic tac toe game beginner version made using html ,css and javascript.